SUSAN TREGONING PHOTOGRAPHY

 #232.4 Bynum Mounds

 Listed on the National Register of Historic Places, the Bynum Mounds site has six burial mounds built 2,050 to 1,800 years ago during the Middle Woodland period.
-Five of the mounds were excavated in the late 1940s.
-The two largest were restored for public viewing.
+Five of the mounds were excavated in the late 1940s, and the two largest were restored for public viewing.

 Atop Little Mountain

-Jeff Busby Park is named to honor, Thomas Jefferson Busby, the US Congressman that is responsible for getting the Old Natchez Trace survey done in 1934.
-Four years later, The Trace was designated part of the National Park System preserving this important piece of Mississippi and American history.
+Jeff Busby Park is named to honor Thomas Jefferson Busby, the US Congressman who was responsible for getting the Old Natchez Trace survey done in 1934.
+Four years later, the Trace was designated part of the National Park System, preserving this important piece of Mississippi and American history.

 #180.7 - French Camp